geoquant/R/survivorship/README.md

 The scripts in this directory are utilized, in conjuction with a Bloomberg Terminal, to download constituents of a stock index.

 ######rBBG_survivors.R
-This script downloads the company name and date of participation in an index.
+Downloads the company name and date of participation in an index.

 ######rBBG_splits.R
-This script downloads the date and ratio amount for a stock split.
+Downloads the date and ratio amount for a stock split.

 ######rBBG_prices.R
-This script will download the actual OHLC price data for each constituent, given the output from rBBG_survivors.R
+Downloads the actual OHLC price data for each constituent, given the output from rBBG_survivors.R

 ![alt text] (https://github.com/geoquant/R/blob/master/survivorship/dpdf.PNG "{DPDF}")